 Alejandro E. Messineo is a lawyer and partner in charge of the tax department of the law firm, M. & M. Bomchil, where he deals with both tax litigation and tax planning.
 He has recognised experience in international tax issues and corporate reorganisations.
 He lectures in Universidad Austral Law School on international taxation.
 He is a member of IFA, the Buenos Aires City Bar, the Public Bar of Buenos Aires and the Argentine Association of Fiscal Studies (and a former member of its board).

 Howard M. Liebman is a partner of the Brussels office of Jones Day.
-He is a member of the District of Columbia Bar and holds A.B. and A.M. degrees from Colgate University and a JD from Harvard Law School.
-Mr Liebman has served as a consultant to the International Tax Staff of the U.S. Treasury Department.
-He is presently the EC correspondent for European Taxation, an IBFD publication, and chairman of the American Chamber of Commerce in Europe Legal & Tax Committee.
+He has practised law in Belgium for over 34 years.
+Liebman is a member of the District of Columbia Bar and holds A.B. and A.M. degrees from Colgate University and a J.D. from Harvard Law School.
+Mr. Liebman has served as a Consultant to the International Tax Staff of the U.S. Treasury Department.
+He is presently Chairman of the Legal & Tax Committee of the American Chamber of Commerce in Belgium.
 He is also the co-author of the BNA Portfolio 999-2nd T.M., Business Operations in the European Union (2005).

 Jacques Malherbe is a partner with Liedekerke in Brussels and Professor Emeritus of commercial and tax law at the University of Louvain.
 He is the author or co-author of treatises on company law, corporate taxation and international tax law.
 He teaches at the Brussels Tax School and at EDHEC (Ecole des Hautes Etudes Commerciales) in France, as well as in the graduate programmes of the Universities of Bologna, Vienna, Hamburg and Tilburg.

 Henrique de Freitas Munia e Erbolato, CFA Advogados, São Paulo